WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * very useful when you are dealing with a situation where a resource that you want to create does not have `CloudFormation` support yet.

+#### Resource providers (resource types & CFN Registry)

+- the code that you are writting is executed inside a special CFN provided account, not yours

+* **using resource providers, you have all features of CFN at your disposal, that also includes drift detection** **This is not the case with custom resouces**

+- compared to the custom resouces, if you are writing something more serious, it's a better choice

+#### CFN Modules

+- kke

 #### Wait Conditions

 - coordinate stack resource creation with something **that is external to your stack**.